edjohnso/biography/README.md

 by upwards of 85% of all software developers[^3], including this GitHub repository.
 Most impressively, both of these projects are completely free and open-source[^f1], developed by thousands of individual contributors and companies[^4] around the globe.
-How is it possible for Torvalds to maintain and direct arguably one of the most successful and important open-source project today?
+How is it possible for Torvalds to maintain and direct arguably one of the most successful and important open-source projects today?

 Torvalds was born in Helsinki, Finland, on 28 December 1969.
 From as early as eleven years old, he could be found programming a Commodore VIC-20 first in the high-level BASIC programming language and later moving